 Consortium Name¶

-Participants in the Directed Fund are members of the Bedrock Consortium.
-Our membership shares a keen interest towards the establishment of trusted commerce.
+The name of the member-driven funding entity supporting the BBU is the Bedrock Consortium.
+The membership of the Bedrock Consortium shares a keen interest towards the establishment of trusted commerce.
 They believe in a set of fundamental privacy by design principles while mitigating financial and regulatory compliance risks.

 The term “Bedrock” carries two pertinent meanings: